illusoryTwin/Adversarial-robustness/README.md

 The study is based on the tutorial - "Adversarial Robustness - Theory and Practice".

-In the "reports" folder, you can find a synopsis of the article.
-All the testing code is located in the "src" folder.
+In the `reports` folder, you can find a synopsis of the article.
+All the testing code is located in the `src` folder.

 The study focuses on adversarial attacks and the subsequent adversarial robustness, which pose significant threats to machine learning models.